Milford Ohio Roof Replacement

 Decking Review

-Tear-off debris, nails, shingle scraps, old flashing, and packaging should be cleaned up before the project is considered complete.
+Tear-off debris, loose nails, wrapper scraps, old vents, and shingle granules should be collected before the project is called complete.

 Warning Signs